Chen-Xiang-AIPM-GroupA/emotion_detection_system/PMP-Plan/C-PROJECT_IMPLEMENTATION.md

-# PROJECT OVERVIEW

-## C. IMPLEMENTING THE PROJECT PLAN
+# C. IMPLEMENTING THE PROJECT PLAN
 ### Deliverables:
 #### Hardware Requirement:
 For the hardware, our group uses a laptop (intel core i7 and 16GB RAM) to conduct our project.